Radagaisus/Orpheus/README.md

 - transactional spirit, with multi
 - Dynamic keys

-Expect v0.1 to be out soon.
+npm package soon to come.

 # In Action
 ```coffee